IC Bus

 IC Bus (originally IC Corporation) is an American bus manufacturer.
-Headquartered in Lisle, Illinois, IC is a wholly owned subsidiary of Navistar International.
+Headquartered in Lisle, Illinois, IC is a wholly owned subsidiary of International Motors.
 Established in 2002 by Navistar through the reorganization of subsidiary manufacturer American Transportation Corporation (AmTran), IC currently produces school buses and commercial-use buses for multiple applications.

 The IC name stands for "Integrated Coach", referring to how the vehicles are nearly completely assembled under a single corporate structure.
 For all vehicles, the body and chassis are assembled within the same manufacturing facility; the latter is designed by parent company Navistar (prior to 2015, Navistar also supplied the engine).
 While using a chassis and hood shared with International-brand trucks, IC Bus vehicles have separate badging.

-IC vehicles are produced at the Navistar Tulsa Bus Plant in Tulsa, Oklahoma; Prior to 2010, they were also assembled at the former AmTran/Ward facility in Conway, Arkansas.
+IC vehicles are produced at the Navistar Tulsa Bus Plant in Tulsa, Oklahoma.
+Prior to 2010, they were also assembled at the former AmTran/Ward facility in Conway, Arkansas.

 History

 Through its predecessor company AmTran, IC traces its roots to 1933, founded as Ward Body Works in Conway, Arkansas.
 Navistar predecessor International Harvester commenced chassis production 11 years earlier, entering production in 1922.
 Following the exit of several manufacturing firms from school bus production over the previous decade, IC would be the first newly established manufacturer in the 2000s.